CrystalRae90/Election-Analysis/README.md

 <kbd>![Candidate_Results.PNG](Resources/Candidate_Results.PNG)<kbd>

+## Election-Audit Summary

-##Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
+In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
 Give at least two examples of how this script can be modified to be used for other elections.

+This script overall was an efficient manner in analyzing the votes cast based on our data set.
+Though it was set up specifically for our data set, we could modify it to fit other elections.
+The data provided was in common CSV format, but it is possible that the data was presented with other delimiters.
+In this case we would have to modify the code to specify a delimiter when opening.
+Using the _reader_ method, we would have to specify the appropriate delimiter.

+It is also possible to have a more complex data set.
+In this case, we were provided with the basic level of data, the ballot id, county, and candidate.
+If we were provided with more columns, we would simply have to modify the indexes selected to grab the data.
+In the case of county votes, we selected _row[1]_ to indicate it was the second column of our data.
+The addition of more columns would just require a simple modification to be able to identify the correct index reference to the new appropriate column.

+Overall, the script functionality is flexible enough to be modified for other elections.
+Depending on how the data is provided, it would only take minor changes to be able to get the same outcomes.